1st Cavalry Division (United States): Korean War

 During the afternoon of 1 November, the PVA attack north of Unsan gained strength against the ROK 15th Regiment and gradually extended to the right flank of the 1st Battalion, 8th Cavalry.
 At nightfall, the 1st Battalion controlled the northern approaches to the Samt'an River, except for portions of the ROK 15th Regiment's zone on the east side.
 The battalion's position on the left was weak; there were not enough soldiers to extend the defensive line to the main ridge leading into Unsan.
 This left a gap between the 1st and 2nd Battalions.
 East of the Samt'an the ROK 15th Regiment was under heavy attack, and shortly after midnight it no longer existed as a combat force.
 At 19:30 on 1 November, the PVA 116th Division attacked the 1st Battalion, 8th Cavalry, all along its line.
 At 21:00 PVA troops found the weak link in the ridgeline and began moving through it and down the ridge behind the 2nd Battalion, penetrating its right flank and encircling its left.
 Now both the 1st and 2nd Battalions were engaged by the enemy on several sides.
 Around midnight, the 8th Cavalry received orders to withdraw southward to Ipsok.
 At 01:30 on 2 November, no PVA activity was reported in the 3rd Battalion's sector south of Unsan.
 But as the 8th Cavalry withdrew, all three battalions became trapped by roadblocks made by the PVA 347th Regiment, 116th Division south of Unsan during the early morning hours.
 Members of the 1st Battalion who were able to escape reached the Ipsok area.
 A head count showed the battalion had lost about 15 officers and 250 enlisted men.
 Members of the 2nd Battalion, for the most part, scattered into the hills.
 Many of them reached the ROK lines near Ipsok.
 Others met up with the 3rd Battalion, the hardest hit.
 Around 03:00 the PVA launched a surprise attack on the battalion command post.
-Hand-to-hand fighting ensued for about half an hour before the PVA were driven from the area.
+Hand-to-hand fighting ensued for about half an hour before the PVA was driven from the area.
 The disorganized members of the 3rd Battalion formed a core of resistance around three tanks on the valley floor and held off the PVA until daylight.
 By that time, only six officers and 200 enlisted men were still able to function.
-More than 170 were wounded, and the number dead or missing were uncounted.
+More than 170 were wounded, and the number of dead or missing were uncounted.
 Attempts by the 5th Cavalry to relieve the beleaguered battalion were unsuccessful, and the 3rd Battalion, 8th Cavalry, soon ceased to exist as an organized force.